 Most people walk into a boxing gym thinking about offence.
 They want to learn the jab, the cross, the hook.
 Fair enough.
 But the best boxers in history - Mayweather, Pernell Whitaker, Lomachenko - made their names by being almost impossible to hit.
 Learning boxing defence techniques early on will change how you fight, how you spar, and how much you enjoy the sport.

-Here's the thing about defence: it's not about toughness.
-It's about positioning.
+Here is the thing about defence: it is not about toughness.
+It is about positioning.
 A well-timed slip costs you zero energy and leaves your opponent off-balance.
 A wild swing that misses tires them out.
 Defence wins rounds, creates countering opportunities, and keeps you in fights when your legs start getting heavy.
+BOXRAW's guide to boxing defence drills sets out six specific drills coaches use to build defensive instincts, emphasising that head movement must be trained as a reflex rather than a conscious decision.

 At H&G in Kidbrooke, we teach defence from the first session.
 Not because beginners need to be defensive fighters, but because good habits formed early stick around.
+Title Boxing's head movement resource demonstrates exactly why defensive skills need dedicated drilling from the start - slipping and rolling need to become automatic responses, which only happens through repetition before bad habits set in.
 Here are the five techniques to focus on.

 1. The high guard (blocking)